espocrm/documentation/docs/development/orm-value-objects.md

 *As of v7.0.*

 * Value objects are immutable.
-* Values objects contain modification methods that return a cloned instance.
+* Value objects contain modification methods that return a cloned instance.
 * Default value objects are available in the namespace `Espo\Core\Field`.
 * It's possible to register custom value object for a specific field type or for a specific field.